HaiTrieuNg/LatexTest/source/content.rst

 | AT+CHTTPURL=8,"192.168..18"
 | AT+CHTTPPH=”/usr/local/http"
 | AT+CHTTPTP=1
-| AT+CHTTPCDT=”field1”,”value1” // only 1 name\-value pair at a time
+| AT+CHTTPCDT=”field1”,”value1” // only 1 name-value pair at a time
 | AT+CHTTPTR
 | AT+CHTTPCDT=”field2”,”value2”
 | AT+CHTTPTR